OSGeo/grass/INSTALL.md

-Note: As of version 4.3.0, GCC offers the `-march=native` switch that enables CPU auto-detection and automatically selects optimizations supported by the local machine at GCC runtime including -mtune.
+Note: As of version 4.3.0, GCC offers the `-march=native` switch that enables CPU auto-detection and automatically selects optimizations supported by the local machine at GCC runtime including `-mtune`.

-To find out optional CFLAGS for your platform, enter:
+To find out optional `CFLAGS` for your platform, enter:

 ```bash
 gcc -dumpspecs